MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/madeira-outlook.md

 ---
-title: Using Dynamics 365 Business edition  with Outlook| Microsoft Docs
+title: Using Finance and Operations, Business edition with Outlook| Microsoft Docs
-description: Dynamics 365 Business edition  has deep integration with Office 365 enabling you to manage all your business interactions and mail with customers and vendors directly in Outlook.
+description: This service has deep integration with Office 365 enabling you to manage all your business interactions and mail with customers and vendors directly in Outlook.
-services: project-madeira
-documentationcenter:
 author: edupont04
 ms.service: dynamics365-financials
 ms.topic: get-started-article